FAQs about Reporting

 - Where can I confidentially report an incident on campus?

 There are several confidential resource options on campus and in the community for individuals who want to maintain confidentiality.
 On campus, confidential resources include the the Counseling Center, McKinley Health Center, and the Women's Resources Center (WRC).
-The WRC has staff designated as confidential advisors, trained and dedicated to provide counseling and advocacy.
-They are: Patricia Morey, Director; Molly McLay, Assistant Director; and Rachel Storm, Assistant Director.
+The WRC has staff designated as confidential advisors, trained and dedicated to provide support and advocacy.
+Those staff members are Sarah Colome, Director, and Molly McLay, Assistant Director.
 In the Champaign-Urbana community, Rape Advocacy Counseling & Education Services (RACES) provides confidential counseling and support.
 For contact information, please see Resources for Students.

 - What happens when a report is sent to the Title IX Coordinator?